 Retinol

 Exfoliants - The use of powerful exfoliators on your skin such as salicylic, alpha-hydroxy acid (Glycolic, Lactic) can cause skin thinning.
-If the alpha-hydroxy is over 8% then you should wait months before safely waxing.

-Taking blood-thinning medications - if you take blood thinners, have diabetes, phlebitis or want post-cancer hair growth in the side-burn area removed, first get a doctors approval before waxing.
+Blood-thinning medications - if you take blood thinners, have diabetes, phlebitis or want post-cancer hair growth in the side-burn area removed, first get a doctors approval before waxing.

-Taking drugs for autoimmune disease
+Drugs for autoimmune disease

-Taking prednisone or steroids
+Prednisone or steroids

-Psoriasis, eczema, or other chronic skin diseases
+Psoriasis, eczema, or other chronic skin diseases.

-Severe varicose leg veins
+Severe varicose leg veins.

 Rosacea or very sensitive skin - For smokers or those with Rosacea, waxing can irritate dilated capillaries (weak or broken blood vessels).

-Women may experience extra sensitivity to waxing up to a week prior to the beginning of their period
+Women may experience extra sensitivity to waxing up to a week prior to the beginning of their period.

 If you’re pregnant, taking birth control, hormone replacement, or antibiotics, your skin may be more sensitive to waxing.
 If you would like to have a patch test 24 hours before getting waxed, let us know.